Angelica Panganiban

-Angelica Panganiban (/tl/; born Angelica Jane David Charlson on November 4, 1986) is a Filipino actress and vlogger.
+Angelica Panganiban (/tl/; born Angelica Jane David Charlson on November 4, 1986) is a Filipino actress, model and comedian.

-Regarded as the new “Queen of Drama” by various media outlets, she is recognized as one of the most seasoned and versatile actresses in the Philippines.
-She has won 3 FAMAS Awards, 2 Cinema One Originals Digital Film Awards and the title of "Best Comedy Actress" for nine years in a row at the PMPC Star Awards and Golden Screen TV Awards.
-Additionally, at the age of 28, she is one of the youngest recipients of the Bert Marcelo Lifetime Achievement Award from the Guillermo Mendoza Memorial Scholarship Foundation for her contributions to Philippine industry.
+Regarded as the "Queen of Drama" by various media outlets, she is recognized as one of the most seasoned and versatile actresses in the Philippines.
+Panganiban has won three FAMAS Awards, two Cinema One Originals Digital Film Awards, and the title of "Best Comedy Actress" for nine years in a row at the PMPC Star Awards and Golden Screen TV Awards.

-Panganiban started her career at the age of 6 when she appeared in the TV show, Love Note.
-Her first regular show was the 1990s youth-oriented variety show, Ang TV on ABS-CBN.
-She made her first movie role, in Carlo J. Caparas’ Antipolo Massacre.
-She also starred in films like Separada, Sarah...
-Ang Munting Prinsesa, Ama, Ina, Anak and earned Best Child Actress awards and nominations in the FAMAS Awards and PMPC Star Awards.
-She played teeny-bopper roles in G-mik and Berks.
+Panganiban started her career at the age of 6 when she appeared on the television show, Love Note (1992).
+Her first regular show was the youth-oriented variety show, Ang TV (1995–1997), on ABS-CBN.
+She made her film debut in Carlo J. Caparas; Antipolo Massacre (1993).
+She also starred in films like Separada (1994), Sarah...
+Ang Munting Prinsesa (1995), and Ama, Ina, Anak (1996), earning Best Child Actress awards and nominations at the FAMAS Awards and PMPC Star Awards for Movies.
+She played teeny-bopper roles in G-mik (1999–2002) and Berks (2002–2004).

-In 2004, she transitioned to mature actress status in the movie, Santa Santita and gained Best Actress nominations in the Film Academy of the Philippines or FAP Luna Awards, FAMAS Awards, and ENPRESS Golden Screen Awards.
-She is also known for her dramatic performances in the movie, A Love Story and television series, Iisa Pa Lamang and Rubi wherein she received Best Actress and Best Supporting Actress awards and nominations in the Film Academy of the Philippines or FAP Luna Awards, ENPRESS Golden Screen Awards, and PMPC Star Awards.
-She also starred in horror films like: White Lady, Bulong, and Segunda Mano where she was recognized as Best Supporting Actress in the FAMAS Awards.
-In 2011, she earned Best Performance by an Actress in a Leading Role (Musical or Comedy) award in the 8th ENPRESS Golden Screen Awards for Movies and Comedy Actress of the Year award in the 42nd Guillermo Mendoza Memorial Scholarship Foundation for her role in Here Comes The Bride.
-She also won several Best Comedy Actress awards and nominations in the ENPRESS Golden Screen and PMPC Star Awards for the gag show, Banana Split.
+In the early 2000s, Panganiban transitioned to more mature roles, starting with the film Santa Santita (2004), where she gained Best Actress nominations in the FAMAS and Luna Awards, among others.
+She is known for her dramatic performances in the film A Love Story (2007) and the television series Iisa Pa Lamang (2008) and Rubi (2010), wherein she received Best Actress and Best Supporting Actress awards and nominations at the Luna Awards and PMPC Star Awards for Television.
+Panganiban also starred in horror films like White Lady (2006), Bulong (2011), and Segunda Mano (2011), the last of which earned her the FAMAS Award for Best Supporting Actress.
+She also received various accolades for her role in the comedy film Here Comes The Bride (2011).
+Panganiban has also won several Best Comedy Actress awards and nominations at the Golden Screen TV Awards and PMPC Star Awards for appearing in the gag show Banana Split (2008–2020).

-Panganiban experienced a second peak in her career after starring in the film, That Thing Called Tadhana which earned her commercial and critical success, notably the Best Actress honor from the 2014 Cinema One Originals Film Festival and the 13th Gawad Tanglaw Awards.
-She received an Achievement in Acting nomination in the 2015 Guam International Film Festival for the said movie as well.
-She was also tapped to portray the iconic role of Madam Claudia Buenavista in the remake of Pangako Sa ’Yo.
+Panganiban's role in the film That Thing Called Tadhana (2014) earned her commercial and critical success, winning Best Actress at the Cinema One Originals and the Gawad Tanglaw awards.